simonewebdesign/elixir_pubsub/README.md

-# Elixir PubSub
+# Elixir Publish Subscribe

-This is a Publish-Subscribe utility library that implements a pub-sub mechanism to ease the burden of communication on the business logic processes.
+A Publish-Subscribe utility module that implements a mechanism to ease the burden of communication on your business logic processes.

+Fully OTP compliant, based on GenServer.

 ## Getting started